 What is person-centred therapy and how does it differ from traditional approaches in education?

-What are the three core conditions teachers should apply in person-centred interactions with pupils?
+What are the three core conditions teachers should apply in person-centred interactions with learners?

-How can unconditional positive regard transform challenging conversations with pupils and parents?
+How can unconditional positive regard transform challenging conversations with learners and parents?

 What specific techniques can educators use to implement person-centred approaches in the classroom?

-Why does the article claim that relationship quality determines 75% of pupil outcomes?
+Why does the article claim that relationship quality determines 75% of learner outcomes?

-How does person-centred therapy particularly benefit pupils with SEND or those who are resistant learners?
+How does person-centred therapy particularly benefit learners with SEND or those who are resistant learners?

 What practical changes should teachers make to move from directive to person-centred teaching?